ycm-core/ycmd/README.md

 There are also other completion engines, like the filepath completer (part of the identifier completer).

-ycmd automatically detects which completion engine would be the best in any situation.
+The server will automatically detect which completion engine would be the best in any situation.
 On occasion, it queries several of them at once, merges the outputs and presents the results.

 Semantic engines are triggered only after semantic "triggers" are inserted in